Will You Remember This Article Tomorrow?

 Save 50 Percent and Get a FREE Special Report!

 That's right.
 You'll receive both the digital and print editions of The 2014 Johns Hopkins Memory White Paper, PLUS this digital Special Report, all for only $19.95.
 That's a savings of 50 percent off the regular $39.95 cover price.
-Order now and download the digital edition right away AND we'll mail you the print version of the White Paper when it's available in January 2014.
+Order now and download the digital edition right away AND we'll mail you the print version of the White Paper.
 This way you'll have access to the digital edition immediately and a printed edition to refer to whenever necessary.

 If you're not satisfied with your 2014 Johns Hopkins Memory White Paper for any reason, simply return it within 30 days.
 You may keep the Special Report as a gift for just giving it a try.